NadaAdem/Donation_Big_Excel/README.md

  Outcome based on launch date discovered trend in May and June seen to be best months to launch campaign. this will help Louise to plan her campaign. it also determines that theater is popular and successful type of campaign overall.
  ![This is an image](https://github.com/NadaAdem/kickstarter-analysis/blob/main/Theater_Outcomes_vs_Launch.png)
 ### Analysis of Outcomes Based on Goals
-Outcomes based on goals shows that funding with less than 5000$ is higher chance for outcome to success than more than 5000$.
+Outcomes based on goals shows that funding with less than 5000$ is higher chance for outcome to success than 5000$ and more.
 Besides, funding with more than 45000 is higher chance for outcome to fail.
 ![This is an image](https://github.com/NadaAdem/kickstarter-analysis/blob/main/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered
 I find it challenge to group column to show the months of the year when analysis  outcome based on launch date.
 Besides, Analysis of Outcomes Based on Goals will was difficulties to add the goal-amount ranges on the x-axis